 When you get to the point of writing a thesis and then defending it, you are at the end of your important educational journey stage.
 How to cite a thesis in MLA?
 This paper should showcase your skills and ability to search for relevant data in a specific discipline and present research results in your original content.
-Feel free to use this guide as well as our thesis helper if you need help in citing your thesis in MLA style (Modern Language Association).
+Feel free to use this guide as well as our help with writing a thesis if you need assistance in citing your thesis in MLA style (Modern Language Association).

 A thesis is a final result of your independent doctoral work.
 You need to write the best one to earn a master’s degree.
 Whenever you include information in your English paper, state how and where you retrieved it in the right order and based on university rules.

 Your bibliography or reference list should contain all the online directories, magazines, studies and books that you use to design and write your thesis.
 Ensure that you have a background research plan.
 It will help you find a database of interesting sources.
 The more details you note down about each source (its author, published date or year, URL, and others), the simpler it will be to find.